TassianaMilka/Live/Dio/Born to be Global: Do zero ao primeiro salário em dólar trabalhando com tecnologia/README.md

 #   My opinion about contexts

-<p>For me it was an experience of new ways of learning more than I understood some requirements, but I got of innovation or my curriculum and make a reflection of working abroad and living in Brazil and living for others with service.My analysis it contains disagreement about the amount of investment of the conversion of money is more profitable in South America as it is a poor 1% living in the country that is not your home and 4% dwelling in your territory.Another fact that is not negative, but a large part considers is about time zone, in this case each one must analyze their form of financial statistics and thinking.</p>
+<p>For me it was an experience of new ways of learning more than I understood some requirements, but I got of innovation my curriculum and make a reflection of working abroad and living in Brazil and living for others with service.My analysis it contains disagreement about the amount of investment of the conversion of money is more profitable in South America as it is a poor 1% living in the country that is not your home and 4% dwelling in your territory.Another fact that is not negative, but a large part considers is about time zone, in this case each one must analyze their form of financial statistics and thinking.</p>

 --------------------------------------------------------------------------------------------------------------------------------